-Gulbenkian had a business arrangement with the Armenian art dealer Hagop Kevorkian (1872-1962), which ran from 1896 to 1898.
-The related papers, in Ottoman Turkish written in Armenian script, mention mina’i wares and it is likely to have been during this period that he acquired his first examples.
-There are only five pieces of mina’i ware for which there are no invoices in the archives of the Gulbenkian Foundation.
-One of them is a superb high-footed bowl base featuring one of the more popular scenes from Ferdowsi’s Shāhnāma (Book of Kings), depicting the Sasanian ruler Bahram Gur out hunting on a camel, with his concubine Azadeh sitting behind him (fig. 1).
-There is also a small, but very fine and seemingly unique, white bowl rim sherd with four bands of small cursive inscriptions running across it (fig. 2).
-Two other pieces for which there are no invoices, and which he may have acquired from Kevorkian in the same period, are both seemingly complete bowls.
-One of these is the first of his two “Style 1a” bowls, and the other is a “Style 7” bowl with a large horseman (fig. 3).
-This latter bowl is one of the two in his collection that have newly fabricated ceramic sections with overglaze painted decoration that is close, but not identical in terms of color tone or fineness of line, to the surviving areas of original decoration.
+Gulbenkian had a business arrangement with the Armenian art dealer Hagop Kevorkian (1872–1962), which ran from 1896 to 1898.
+The related papers, in Ottoman Turkish written in Armenian script, mention mīnāʾī ware, and it is likely during this period that he acquired his first examples.
+There are only five pieces of mīnāʾī ware that do not have an invoice in the archives of the Gulbenkian Foundation.
+One of them is a superb high-footed bowl base featuring a popular scene from Ferdowsi’s Shāhnāma (Book of Kings), depicting the Sasanian ruler Bahram Gur out hunting on a camel, with his concubine Azadeh sitting behind him (fig. 1).
+There is also a small but very fine and seemingly unique white bowl rim sherd with four bands of small cursive inscriptions running across it (fig. 2).
+Two other pieces without invoices, which may have been acquired from Kevorkian in the same period, are both seemingly complete bowls.
+One of these is the first of Gulbenkian’s two “Style 1a” bowls, and the other is a “Style 7” bowl with a large horseman (fig. 3).
+This latter bowl is one of the two in the collection that have newly fabricated ceramic sections with overglaze painted decoration that is close, but not identical in terms of color tone or fineness of line, to the surviving areas of original decoration.
 The fifth piece with no invoice consists of three wall sherds and part of the base of a large white bowl with relief decoration, all of which are set into an unpainted plaster matrix (fig. 4).
-If it was in the period from 1896 to 1898 that he acquired most, though not necessarily all, of these pieces, he had a willingness to buy sherds as well as complete vessels from the very beginning of his interest in collecting mina’i wares, and prior to the publication of any images of such material.
-The majority of the pieces of mina’i that he bought up to 1914 were fragments of vessels.
-Prior to the middle of 1914 he only bought three seemingly complete bowls.
-Subsequently, that was all he bought, with the purchase of two bowls later that year, and another two in 1921.
+If it was in the period from 1896 to 1898 that Gulbenkian acquired most, though not necessarily all, of these pieces, then we can conclude that he was willing to buy sherds as well as complete vessels from the very beginning of his interest in collecting mīnāʾī ware, and prior to the publication of any images of such material.
+The majority of the pieces of mīnāʾī that he bought up to 1914 were fragments of vessels.
+Prior to the middle of 1914, Gulbenkian had only bought three seemingly complete bowls; but afterward he bought this type of vessel exclusively, purchasing two bowls later that year, and another two in 1921.

-After ceasing to purchase mina’i wares Gulbenkian broadly followed the approach taken by the leading British collector of Islamic ceramics, Frederick DuCane Godman (1834-1919), and focused on purchasing Ottoman Iznik ware, of which, owing to their more recent origin, a significant amount of complete, unrestored, and non-archaeologically sourced examples were available.
-Following the death of Godman, Arthur Upham Pope went to great lengths in his attempts to secure the collection for Gulbenkian, but to no avail.
+After ceasing to buy mīnāʾī ware, Gulbenkian broadly followed the approach taken by the leading British collector of Islamic ceramics, Frederick DuCane Godman (1834–1919), and focused on purchasing Ottoman Iznik ware, of which a significant amount of complete, unrestored, and non-archaeologically sourced examples were available, owing to their more recent origin.
+Following the death of Godman, Arthur Upham Pope went to great lengths in his attempt to secure the collection for Gulbenkian, but to no avail.